-- Annual leave in New Zealand - almost all employees are entitled to at least 4 weeks annual leave per year.
+- Annual leave in New Zealand - almost all employees are entitled to at least 4 weeks of annual leave per year.
 You get your annual leave entitlement on the anniversary of the day you started working for your employer.
-Most employers let you use annual leave before your one year anniversary - this is called leave in advance.
+Most employers let you use annual leave before your one-year anniversary - this is called leave in advance.

 - Parental leave in New Zealand - You are entitled to 26 weeks of Government-funded parental leave and 52 weeks of unpaid leave if you've worked for the company for more than a year or 26 weeks unpaid if it's six months to a year

-- KiwiSaver - KiwiSaver is a voluntary savings scheme to help set you up for your retirement.
+- KiwiSaver - KiwiSaver is a voluntary saving scheme to help set you up for your retirement.
 You can make regular contributions from your pay or directly to your scheme provider.

 - Public holidays and anniversary dates